bencher run CLI Subcommand

 Benchmark Command

-The first and only argument to bencher run
+The first argument to bencher run

 is the optional benchmark command.